DevPatel2020/math_ai/README.md

-# 🧠 Math Note AI – AI-Powered Math Canvas App
+# 🧠 Math AI – AI-Powered Math Canvas App

 This project is a clone of Apple’s iPad Math Notes using **React, FastAPI**, and **Google Gemini AI**.
 It lets users draw math expressions, which are then processed by AI to render beautiful LaTeX and solve equations.